tapestry-tool/tapestry-wp/README.md

     define('KALTURA_ADMIN_SECRET', '');
     define('KALTURA_PARTNER_ID', '');
     define('KALTURA_SERVICE_URL', '');
+    define('KALTURA_UNIQUE_CONFIG', '');
     ```
 The Kaltura Admininstrator Secret and Partner ID can be found by going to your Kaltura Settings > Integration tab in the Kaltura admin.
 The service URL is simply the main domain where your Kaltura videos are hosted on.

+The Kaltura Unique Configuration sets the media player design.
+It can be found in the Studio tab.

 3. On wordpress admin, open Settings->Media and make sure `Organize my uploads into month- and year-based folders` is un-checked